 - Contact with a victim who has been admitted to a hospital or who is incarcerated

 All felony convictions for Colorado sex crimes will require lengthy prison sentences, high fines, significant probation requirements, and registry in the state sex offender list.
-You can check with an experienced Colorado sex crime lawyer to know if your sex crime charges will be classified as a misdemeanor or felony.
+You can check with an experienced Denver criminal defense lawyer to know if your sex crime charges will be classified as a misdemeanor or felony.